nils-mathieu/piscine-rust/module-03.md

 fn be_repaired(&mut self, amount: u32);
 ```

-The *provided methods* should be implemented by default and use the required getters.
-The messages
+The *provided methods* must be implemented by default and use the required getters.
+They must print
-they print must include the name of the ClapTrap, and shouldn't work when the ClapTrap is either
-dead, or exhausted.
+a message indicating what effect they had on the ClapTrap.

-* The `attack` method must print a message indicating that the ClapTrap has dealt a certain amount
+* The `attack` method indicates that the ClapTrap has attacked some target, using one energy point.
-  of damages to a target.
-* The `take_damage` method must print a message indicating that the ClapTrap has taken a certain
+* The `take_damage` method deals some damages to the ClapTrap.
-  amount of damages.
-* The `be_repaired` method must indicate that the ClapTrap has gained a certain amount of health.
+* The `be_repaired` method recorvers some of the ClapTrap's health, using one energy point.

 Now that you have your trait, we can create a type that implements it.
 Create a `BasicClapTrap`
 type that implenents the `ClapTrap` trait.